 - Sport Technology

-Ranked 2nd in the world, the School of Human Movement and Nutrition Sciences is located in the beautiful St. Lucia campus.
-More information here.
+Ranked 3rd in the world, the School of Human Movement and Nutrition Sciences is located in the beautiful St. Lucia campus.
+Check out the School's website for more information.

 - Motor Control & Learning